[3.23 Cold Conversion Blade Vortex Elementalist / Occultist (League Starter + League Finisher)

 Add Vaal Molten Shell, either manually cast or linked to Cast When Damage Taken Support depending on your personal preference.

-If you can get max-rolled T1 Suppression on your Gloves, Helmet, Body Armour, and Boots, you can get up to 64% Spell Suppression.
-Try to get at least 56% from your gear.
+If you can get max-rolled T1 Suppression on your Gloves, Helmet, Body Armour, and Boots, you can get up to 64% Spell Suppression from those pieces.

 The best Eldritch Implicits to target are: